Alloy Artifacts

 KTC's adjustable wrenches went through a number of production changes over the years, and the following table is an attempt to summarize the changes, with estimated production dates.

-Kyoto Tool Company (KTC): Characteristics of Adjustable Wrenches
+Kyoto Tool Company (KTC): Stylistic Generations of Adjustable Wrenches

 No examples observed for KTC production.